DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

     [[5]]
     [1] 3.944314

-💡If we do not name the list elements, `pmap()` will use the list elements in their order for consecutive arguments to the function.
-In any case, it is a good practice to name them so that it is very clear what the function will do.
+💡 If we do not name the list elements, `pmap()` will use the list elements in their order for consecutive arguments to the function.
+In any case, it is good practice to name the elements of the list so that it is clear which input corresponds to which argument of the function.

 ``` r
 args3 <- list(mean = x, sd = y, n = z)